Prayer Cloth Basics

 Which Type of Prayer Cloth is the Best?

 God can work through any kind of prayer cloth – small, large, with or without print.
 However, there is an additional benefit to having a larger size cloth.
 Larger prayer cloths may be printed with Scripture quotations and faith declarations that help the recipients build their faith to receive a miracle from God.
 There is power in agreeing with God’s Word!
-Find out more here.
-(Kara-link?)
+Large prayer cloth with scriptures.

 How about you?
 Do you have question, a comment, or a story about a prayer cloth?
-Share it here.(Kara-link?)
+Share your testimony.